shimul-riley/Astronomy/README.md

-### This is the very first website that i've built.
+### This is the very first website that I have built

-Made at the end of june 2022 and it was horrible to say the least lol.

-Updated at the start of september.
-Now it's much much better.
+Made at june 2022 and it was horrible to say the least.
+Then it was Updated at the start of september and got a lot better.

 ### [Visit site](https://shimul0022.github.io/Astronomy/)